Ararimu: History

 At the time of European settlement, Ararimu was densely covered with native trees.
 A dispute over rights to take kauri gum was settled in 1857 in favour of Ngāti Whātua.
 The land was taken by the government under the New Zealand Settlements Act of 1863 and divided into blocks of about 700 acres.
 Lots were auctioned in 1867, and three pioneers made purchases: J Dunn, Laughlan Keaney and John Markham.
-These three families remained in Ararimu for many decades, with the last descendents of the Dunn family leaving in 1985.
+These three families remained in Ararimu for many decades, with the last descendants of the Dunn family leaving in 1985.

 In 1871, residents petitioned for roads to improve access to their farms. £100 was allocated to the building of a road between Ararimu and Maketu (Ramarama) at the end of 1873. and the road was built using volunteer labour the following year.
 About ten years later, the road was metalled.
 This road, now called Pratts Road, was steep and twisting but gradually improved with cuttings and deviations.
 It is still gravel as of 2020.
 The present Ararimu Road replaced it in 1925 and was much easier to travel on, although it was not sealed until the 1970s.
 Totara Road was formed after 1933 and gave access to Bombay.
-Gelling Road connected Ararimu to Hunua after the Second World War, but it remained gravel at least into the 1980s.
+Gelling Road connected Ararimu to Hūnua after the Second World War, but it remained gravel at least into the 1980s.

 A dispute between neighbours escalated into murder in December 1876, with Martin Curtin killing Denis Shanaghan.
 It seems likely that Curtin was mentally ill.
 His trial started only five days later, and he was found guilty and sentenced to death.
 He was hanged the following February.

 The New Zealand Dairy Association operated a creamery from 1892 to 1917.
 This had the effect of increased wear on the roads as individual farmers took their produce to the creamery when previously a single wagon collected the produce to take to Auckland.
 Home separation of cream was used after 1917.